 “For each item related to workshop effectiveness, 80% of students will ‘agree’ or ‘strongly agree'”

-Not meeting the criteria means you have identified how to improve!
+Not meeting the criteria means you have identified what to improve!

 Download an overview of great assessment reports.

-What do the data say on how well you’re doing?
+What do the data say about how well you’re doing?

 These results should be directly linked to the criteria for excellence.
 For example, if the criterion for excellence indicates a percent of students will answer a question correctly, the results should give that percent of students rather than the average score.